khongtrunght/lgtm/docs/GUIDE.md

 nix profile add --refresh github:kunkka19xx/lgtm  # keep it on PATH
 ```

-`nix run` builds into the store and runs it — nothing joins your profile or your
+`nix run` builds into the store and runs it: nothing joins your profile or your
 PATH, and the next `nix-collect-garbage` reclaims the build, so trying it costs
 nothing. `nix profile add` is the one that persists; `nix profile remove lgtm`
 undoes it.
 Both need flakes enabled. (`nix profile install` is the old spelling